-If the Beneficiary(ies) (via the Coordinator) still fail to comply or to furnish a satisfactory explanation within at the latest 30 days of receipt of the letter, the Contracting Authority shall terminate the Grant Contract or the participation of the relevant Beneficiary(ies) in the Grant Contract.
+j) the Contracting Authority has evidence that a If the Beneficiary(ies) (via the Coordinator) still Beneficiary(ies) is subject to a conflict of fail to comply or to furnish a satisfactory explanation within at the latest 30 days of interests: receipt of the letter, the Contracting Authority k) the European Commission has evidence that a shall terminate the Grant Contract or the Beneficiary(ies) has committed systemic or participation of the relevant Beneficiary(ies) in recurrent errors or irregularities, fraud, or the Grant Contract. serious breach of obligations under other grants financed by the European Union and awarded to that specific under similar conditions, provided that those errors, irregularities, fraud or serious breach of obligations have a material impact on this grant.
 12.3.
 In the cases referred to in points (c), (d) (f) (h) and (k) above, any related person means any physical person with powers of representation, decision-making or control in relation to the Beneficiary(ies).
 Any related entity means, in particular, any entity which meets the criteria laid down by Article 1 of the Seventh Council Directive No 83/349/EEC of 13 June 1983.

 19.2.12.3.
-Termination of a Beneficiary(ies) participation by the Coordinator
+TERMINATION OF A BENEFICIARY(IES) PARTICIPATION BY THE COORDINATOR